curt-tigges/eliciting-latent-sentiment/README.md

 SERI MATS provided funding for this research.

+#### Cached sentiment direction
+In the data/gpt2-small directory, there is a residual stream direction already computed using DAS and the "simple_train" dataset for each layer, stored as a numpy file.

 #### Training the sentiment direction
 In `fit_directions.py`, you can specify
 * a list of models (e.g. `gpt2-small`)